logion-network/logion-node/docs/storage_backward_compatibility.md

 * Create a [migration source file](../pallets/logion_loc/src/migration.rs).
 It must expose a public `migrate()` function.
 * In the [pallet source file](../pallets/logion_loc/src/lib.rs), create the following items:
   * a public `migrate()` function that delegates to the one created at the previous step.
-  * a storage to hold the version of the storage:
+  * a storage item to hold the version of the storage:
   ```rust
     #[derive(Encode, Decode, Eq, PartialEq, Debug)]
     pub enum StorageVersion {